Cyber-ic5/SSH-Bruteforce/README.md

 ![Screenshot (1709)](https://github.com/Cyber-ic5/SSH-Bruteforce/assets/169179159/6f46c40b-6a8d-49c6-91f6-d7ecc79fe74f)

 Ref 6: When a match in credentials is found the shown .txt file is produced.
-An SSH attempt is made on the ip with the matched credentials.
+A connection attempt via SSH is made on the ip with the matched credentials.

 ![Screenshot (1711)](https://github.com/Cyber-ic5/SSH-Bruteforce/assets/169179159/e4ae48b2-ecf7-4c38-88eb-4fe65798470f)